 Vietnam- A Holiday our kids didn’t want to come back from!

-Vietnam with Kids: A Journey That Stayed With Us (Part 1 – Sapa)
+Vietnam with Kids: (Part 1 – Sapa)

 The last evening in Vietnam is still vivid in my mind.

 We were packing up, folding clothes, zipping suitcases, mentally preparing to return to routine life.
 And then, my younger one quietly walked up to me—eyes glistening, voice trembling—and asked, “Can we stay in Vietnam a little longer?”
+There was a quiet happiness in that question—a reassurance that this trip had been more than just a holiday.
+It had been meaningful, wholesome.
+Something my children would carry with them.

 Planning the Itinerary